Poisonous Spiders in Tennessee

 Few things cause as much fear and anxiety in people as the thought of poisonous spiders.
 Tennessee is home to many species of spiders; however, only two are poisonous – the black widow and the brown recluse.
 Both of these species are found in every Tennessee county.

-Nashville’s Spider Exterminator Deric Boileau is the owner of EarthWise Pest Solutions, and is well-known as a Brown Recluse expert.
-He is often interviewed by local television news stations regarding problematic insects, bugs and mosquitos in Middle Tennessee.
+Nashville’s Spider Exterminator Deric Boileau is the owner of EarthWise Pest Solutions.
+He’s also recognized across Tennessee as a Brown Recluse Pest Control expert.
+Mr Boileau is a regular contributor to local television news reports covering problematic insects, bugs and mosquitos in Middle Tennessee.

-Recently on WSMV Channel 4 News, Deric was interviewed regarding the growing numbers of spiders in Middle Tennessee.
+Deric was recently interviewed on WSMV Channel 4 News regarding the growing spider populations in Middle Tennessee.
 Watch the Channel 4 video here or on their website.

 Brown Recluse Spiders